-Before beginning any cold-install or update process, you should review the descriptions of harmless messages and known problems provided for you in Appendix A: "Harmless messages and known problems" (page 71).
+Before beginning any cold-install or update process, you should review the descriptions of harmless messages and known problems provided for you in Appendix A: "Harmless messages and known problems" (page 72).

 These known problems notes include, but are not limited to, issues with cold-installing and/or updating to HP-UX 11 i v3.
-You can also find other late-breaking news of issues at the ITRC (http://itrc.hp.com) and by subscribing to Subscriber's Choice.
-At the ITRC, click Subscribe to proactive notifications and security bulletins.
+You can also find other late-breaking news of issues at the HP Support Center (http://hp.com/go/hpsc).